The Best Self-Advocacy Tips for Women With EndometriosisSeptember 15, 2022 2022-12-23 15:40

 Make sure your doctor knows the alternatives you are taking, especially if it involves herbal medications because of contradictions that may occur from drug-herb interaction in your system.
 You want to ensure that any herbal medication you take is safe to use.

-Don’t be ashamed or guilty for speaking up.
+Don’t be ashamed or feel guilty for speaking up.

 When it comes to endometriosis, we know that some of the symptoms might be embarrassing to describe.
 You might not want to tell your doctor that you feel pain anytime you poop or have sex with your partner.
 If it helps, you can go in with someone or something that makes you comfortable.